Gypsy Joker Motorcycle Club: United States

 On August 13, 2009, police in Nampa, Idaho, with assistance of the FBI, pulled over and detained approximately 60 to 70 members of the Gypsy Joker just off exit 38 on interstate 84.
 They were searched, interrogated, and photographed for future reference by law enforcement concerning gang affiliated activity.

 As of July 2016, three people in Oregon were facing two counts of murder, one count each of criminal conspiracy to commit murder and two counts each of criminal conspiracy to commit kidnapping regarding the killing of Robert Huggins, once a high-ranking member of the group.
 Others were accused of hindering prosecution in this case.
 The investigation led to a raid of the Gypsy Joker clubhouse in North Portland that same year.
 Huggins' body was found beaten and mutilated in July 2015.
 His killers shot nails through his boots, carved out an ‘X’ on his body and knocked out his teeth.

-On January 31, 2019 six members of the Oregon Gypsy Joker were charged with multiple crimes.
-The U.S. Attorney's Office said five defendants face charges of murder in aid of racketeering, kidnapping in aid of racketeering resulting in death, kidnapping resulting in death and conspiracy to commit kidnapping resulting in death for the June 30 to July 2, 2015 kidnapping and murder of Huggins.
+On January 31, 2019, six members of the Oregon Gypsy Joker were charged with multiple crimes.
+The U.S. Attorney's Office said five defendants face charges of murder in aid of racketeering, kidnapping in aid of racketeering resulting in death, kidnapping resulting in death and conspiracy to commit kidnapping resulting in death for the June 30 to July 2, 2015, kidnapping and murder of Huggins.
 Huggins was a former Gypsy Joker member and resident of southeast Portland.
 The five defendants are accused of killing Huggins to maintain and increase their positions in the criminal club.

-In April 2024, brothers Kyle Ray Campbell Cameron Earl Campbell, sons of the late President of the Kennewick, WA chapter of the Gypsy Jokers, were sentenced to 25 years and 20 years respectively, in federal penitentiary for possession with intent to distribute fentanyl.
+In April 2024, brothers Kyle Ray Campbell and Cameron Earl Campbell, sons of the late President of the Kennewick, WA chapter of the Gypsy Jokers, were sentenced to 25 years and 20 years respectively, in federal penitentiary for possession with intent to distribute fentanyl.